secured lock Secured with SHA-256 Encryption

 • Multiple Vehicles: Have multiple vehicles on the same policy

-• Safety Equipment: Safety equipment such as ABS and anti-theft alarm can save on discount
+• Safety Equipment: Safety equipment such as ABS and anti-theft alarms can save on a discount

 • Reduce your mileage: Some insurers may provide a premium discount for low annual mileage

-Can you get additional liability coverage in Minnesota?
+Can you get additional liability coverage for cheap auto insurance in Minnesota?

 Loss Ratio (%)201420132012